zanuka/leaderport-core-ui/README.md

 - Angular

 ### CLI Architecture
-The `valkran-cli` employs a modular template system that:
+The `leaderport-cli` employs a modular template system that:
 - Maintains separate starter templates for each framework
 - Shares core leaderboard logic across all implementations
 - Provides consistent developer experience regardless of framework choice